Hair loss types: Frontal fibrosing alopecia signs and symptoms

 Loss of eyebrows

 Many people who have FFA see noticeable eyebrow loss.
-You may notice thinner eyebrows or hair loss along the outer edges before you notice a receding hairline.
+You may develop thinner eyebrows or hair loss along the outer edges of your eyebrows before you notice a receding hairline.
 As hair loss on the scalp progresses, some people see complete loss of their eyebrows.

 Receding hairline (early)